Department of Forest, Rangeland, and Fire Sciences

 Forestry is "managing and using for human benefit the forest lands and natural resources that occur on and in association with forest lands."
 These benefits may include values, services, or products such as stable human communities, aesthetics, biodiversity, recreational opportunities, clean water and air, soil protection, forage, fish and wildlife, medicinal and ornamental items, wood products, and many others.
 One-third of the nation's land area and 40 percent of Idaho's land area are forested.
 Present-day forest management requires professionals highly trained in an interdisciplinary approach that adapts to scientific developments and sociological and economic constraints while sustaining healthy forest ecosystems.

-The B.S.
-Forestry curriculum provides students with an interdisciplinary education founded on the principles of science-based stewardship.
+The curriculum provides students with an interdisciplinary education founded on the principles of science-based stewardship.
 Students are given an opportunity to strengthen their understanding of ecology, forest ecosystem processes, social sciences, remote sensing and geographic information systems, silviculture, pest management, forest operations, and other specialties by selective use of elective credits.
 Graduates with a professional forestry degree are employed by a wide range of federal and state forestry and natural resource agencies; private forestland companies, such as Potlatch-Deltic, Forest Capital, Weyerhaeuser; consulting companies that work with private non-industrial forest landowners and others that do environmental assessments and monitoring of forest lands; and non-governmental agencies that manage and/or are interested in forest ecosystem land management.

-• Communicate effectively by listening actively, formulating, articulating, and explaining ideas clearly using oral and written techniques;
+• communicate effectively by listening actively, formulating, articulating, and explaining ideas clearly using oral and written techniques;

-• Demonstrate critical thinking and problem-solving skills;
+• demonstrate critical thinking and problem-solving skills;

-• Demonstrate skills in working with teams of people, including effective leadership of groups working toward a common goal;
+• demonstrate skills in working with teams of people, including effective leadership of groups working toward a common goal;

-• Develop and apply scientific knowledge (i.e. ecological, social, and economic) to evaluate and justify forest management decisions;
+• develop and apply scientific knowledge (i.e. ecological, social, and economic) to evaluate and justify forest management decisions;

-• Access, evaluate, and appropriately use scientific literature, technologies, and expert advice when considering critical resource issues and management alternatives;
+• access, evaluate, and appropriately use scientific literature, technologies, and expert advice when considering critical resource issues and management alternatives;

-• Forecast potential outcomes of forestry decisions in time and space, while considering risks and uncertainty; and
+• forecast potential outcomes of forestry decisions in time and space, while considering risks and uncertainty; and

-• Assess forest, site, and socioeconomic conditions across temporal and spatial scales using appropriate metrics.
+• assess forest, site, and socioeconomic conditions across temporal and spatial scales using appropriate metrics.

 Bachelor of Science in Rangeland Ecology and Management